JBEI/edd/README.md

    * View logs: `docker-compose logs [service]`
    * Bringing down all services: `docker-compose down`
    * See more in the [Docker Compose documentation][3]
-   * Compose may complain about a missing variables.
-If this bothers you, run an export command to assign an empty string to each: `export EDD_HOST_DIR=`

 * __Determining the local URL for EDD's web interfaces:__